Equivariant formality of the isotropy action on $\mathbb{Z}_2\oplus \mathbb{Z}_2$-symmetric spaces: Formality: Stepping through the cases

 Let us first deal with the first space.
 The inclusion of the stabiliser group is blockwise.
 The stabiliser group has corank $1$.
-Combining this information a similar approach as in the last section actually yields, that the top elementary symmetric polynomial in the $t_i^2$ from $\SO(a+b+c)$, namely $t_1^2\cdot\ldots\cdot t_{(a+b+c-1)/2}^2$, maps to zero under the map induced on classifying spaces by the inclusion of the stabiliser.
-Consequently, the remaining cohomology generators of the numerator need to map to a regular sequence in $H^*(\B(\SO(a)\SO(b)\SO(c)$, since cohomology is finite-dimensional.
-It follows that the minimal model for the homogeneous space splits as this positively elliptic space times the free algebra generated by the generator of $\SO(a+b+c)$ corresponding to $t_1^2\cdot\ldots\cdot t_{(a+b+c-1)/2}^2$ up to degree shift.
+Thus, in view of Lemma~\ref{lemfo}, it suffices to observe that the top elementary symmetric polynomial in the $t_i^2$ from $\SO(a+b+c)$, namely $t_1^2\cdots t_{(a+b+c-1)/2}^2$, maps to zero under the map induced on classifying spaces by the inclusion of the stabiliser.
+Consequently, the remaining cohomology generators of the numerator need to map to a regular sequence in $H^*(\B(\SO(a)\SO(b)\SO(c))$, since cohomology is finite-dimensional (see Proposition~\ref{prop02}).
+It follows that the minimal model for the homogeneous space splits as this positively elliptic space tensored with the free commutative algebra generated by the generator of $\SO(a+b+c)$ corresponding to $t_1^2\cdots t_{(a+b+c-1)/2}^2$.

 Let us now consider the second space and first assume that all of $a,b,c,d$ are odd.
-Then the stabiliser has corank two and, similar to the last case, now the top two rational homotopy groups of $\SO(a+b+c+d)$ map to zero.
+Then the stabiliser has corank two and, similar to the last case, now the top two rational homotopy groups generated by $t_1^2\cdots t_{(a+b+c-1)/2}^2$ and by the previous elementary symmetric polynomial in the $t_i^2$ of $\SO(a+b+c+d)$ map to zero.
+For this it simply remains to observe that also any monomial of the form $t_1^2\cdots \hat t_i^2 \cdots t_{(a+b+c-1)/2}^2$ (where $\hat \cdot$ denotes omission) maps to $0$ under restriction as well, as, by corank, there is necessarily one $t_j$ in this product which goes to zero.

 Thus the homogeneous space rationally is the product of a positively elliptic space and the free algebra generated by two elements.
-In particular, again, it is formal.
+In particular, due to Lemma~\ref{lemfo} it is formal.

 Suppose now that $a,b,c$ are odd, $d$ is even.
-Then the corank is $1$, the top rational homotopy group restricts to zero; again we have a similar splitting and formality.
+Then the corank is $1$, the top rational homotopy group restricts to zero; again we have a similar splitting and formality due to Lemma~\ref{lemfo}.